-Human resources has changed so much since the pandemic started, we highlight 9 HR trends heading into 2022.
+Human resources have changed so much since the start of the pandemic, so we’ve decided to highlight 9 HR trends of 2022.
 If you aren’t keeping up with these trends, then you’re destined to fall behind and become less efficient.

-Largely thanks to the COVID-19 pandemic and constant developments in technology, the world has changed more in the last 18 months than anyone could have imagined.
+Largely thanks to the COVID-19 pandemic and constant developments in technology, the world has changed more in the last 3 yearsthan anyone could have imagined.

 The world of human resources is no exception to that.

-The HR trends heading into 2022 are considerably different than they were in the months leading up to 2020.
+The HR trends of 2022 are considerably different than they were in the months leading up to 2020.

-Human resources departments that aren’t keeping up with these trends are destined to fall behind and become less efficient.
-With that in mind, let’s check out some of the human resources trends that will be critical to follow in 2022 and beyond.
+Human resource departments that aren’t keeping up with these trends are destined to fall behind and become less efficient.
+With that in mind, let’s check out some of the human resource trends that will be critical to follow in 2022 and beyond.

 Hybrid and Remote Workers

-It may have become a necessity during the pandemic, but employees working remotely is a trend that’s likely to continue even after the pandemic ends.
+It may have become a necessity during the pandemic, but employees working remotely is a trend that’s likely to continue.
 If nothing else, a majority of employers will allow workers to become hybrid employees who split their time between working at home and coming into the office.

-This will be one of the biggest shifts in the modern workplace in quite some time, and HR workers will have to adjust to it.
+This will be one of the biggest shifts in the modern workplace in quite some time, and HR teams will have to adjust to it.

-HR departments will have to adjust to working with a staff that isn’t physically present most of the time.
-Screening, interviewing, and onboarding new employees will be done remotely as well, adding to the challenges.
+HR departments have to adapt to working with a staff that isn’t physically present most of the time.
+Screening, interviewing, and onboarding new employees is being done remotely, adding to the challenges.

-Of course, the human resources professionals themselves will likely be working remotely or in a hybrid capacity.
+Of course, the human resource professionals themselves are also likely to be working remotely or in a hybrid capacity.
 This means that managing online portals and cloud-based systems will become imperative to how human resources departments function on a day-to-day basis.

 Understanding a New Generation of Workers